-In fact, with Adobe currently offering both CC (aka CS7) and last year’s CS6 for sale at the same time, file version compatibility is sometimes a key decision point in choosing which release to purchase.
+In fact, with Adobe still offering both CC (aka CS7) and 2012′s CS6 for sale at the same time, file version compatibility is sometimes an important decision point in choosing which release to purchase.

 In the past, new Adobe product versions have often brought different or expanded file formats to support new features – and customers want to know if their existing projects will easily carry forward with them when they upgrade, or if they will be able to save back to older formats for coworkers or clients who may still be running an earlier version of the tools…

 OK then, here’s how it works.
 Generally, your new CC tools will be able to open and use any and all earlier CS project and data files – including CS3, CS4, CS5, CS5.5, and CS6 files – with no problem or loss of information.
 In other words, all Adobe software is able to read or import file formats from previous versions of the same program – and it should happen seamlessly and automatically.
 The only exception to this is Premiere Pro, where it’s best to open/edit projects in the same versions that created them.